 The Montgomery County Board of Assessments determines assessed valuations of property, and the Township's taxes are billed and collected by the elected Township Tax Collector.
-The tax on real estate for fiscal 2019 was 1.766 mills (\$1.776 for \$1,000 of assessed valuation), consisting of 0.905 mills for general purposes, 0.345 mills for library, 0.275 mills for debt service and 0.241 mills for parks and recreation.
+The tax on real estate for fiscal 2020 was 2.087 mills (\$2.087 for \$1,000 of assessed valuation), consisting of 0.905 mills for general purposes, 0.320 mills for emergency services, 0.345 mills for library, 0.276 mills for debt service and 0.241 mills for parks and recreation.
 The Township experiences very small losses from uncollectible property taxes.
 Property taxes constitute a lien against real property and usually can be collected in full when title transfers.
 Only balances that remain after tax sales are written off each year.
 Accordingly, an allowance for doubtful accounts has not been established by the Township for property taxes receivable.

-Other taxes levied in 2019 consisted of the following:
+Other taxes levied in 2020 consisted of the following:

-Real estate transfer tax

-Earned income tax

-Local services tax

-0.50% of gross sales price0.50% for general purposes
+Real estate transfer tax - 0.50% of gross sales price Earned income tax - 0.50% for general purposes

-- \$1.00 per week [max of \$52.00 per year split between the Township (\$47.00) and Methacton School Township (\$5.00)]
+Local services tax - \$1.00 per week [max of \$52.00 per year split between the Township (\$47.00) and Methacton School District (\$5.00)] Amusement tax - 5% of gross receipts